sseefried/lambdalog/posts/2011-06-27-generic-dot-products.markdown

 ~~~

 Now we define two new data types, <code>Z</code> and <code>S</code>, representing [Peano
 numbers](http://en.wikipedia.org/wiki/Peano_axioms).
-Both data types are empty since they will only
+Both data types are empty since we will never be using their values.
-be used as phantom types.

 ~~~{.haskell}
 data Z